 US elections: Repaired… or fixed?

-Ari Berman - Mother Jones - @AriBerman, Kristen Clarke - Lawyers' Committee for Civil Rights under Law - @KristenClarkeJD, Lawrence Norden - New York University Law School - @BrennanCenter, David Daley - journalist and author - @davedaley3
+Ari Berman - senior reporter for Mother Jones, author of “Give Us the Ballot: The Modern Struggle for Voting Rights in America” - @AriBerman, Kristen Clarke - Lawyers' Committee for Civil Rights under Law - @KristenClarkeJD, Lawrence Norden - New York University Law School - @BrennanCenter, David Daley - journalist and author - @davedaley3